List of Fablehaven characters: Minor characters

-These 5 individuals were established as part of the key to keep Zzyzx locked.
+The Eternals are five individuals who were established as part of the key to keep Zzyzx locked.
 As long as they live, the prison is sealed.
-Their job is to stay alive, and they have been for centuries.
-But now that the society is close to opening the demon prison, they are a target.
+Their job is to stay alive, and they have been for centuries, but now that the Society is close to opening the demon prison, they are a target.
 Kendra and Bracken travel far distances to warn three of them, Roon, Marcus, and Civia.